Probabilistic Test-Time Generalization by Variational Neighbor-Labeling: Experiments

-\textbf{Six datasets.} We demonstrate the effectiveness of our method on image classification problems.
-We evaluate our method on six widely used domain generalization datasets. \textit{PACS} \citep{li2017deeper} consists of 7 classes and 4 domains: Photo, Art painting, Cartoon, and Sketch with 9,991 samples. \textit{VLCS} \citep{fang2013video} consists of 5 classes from 4 different datasets: Pascal, LabelMe, Caltech, and SUN with 10,729 samples. \textit{Office-Home} \citep{venkateswara2017deep} contains 15,500 images of 65 categories.
-The images are from four domains, i.e., Art, Clipart, Product, and Real-World. \textit{TerraIncognita} \citep{beery2018recognition} has 4 domains from different locations: Location 100, Location 38, Location 43, and Location 46.
-The dataset includes 24,778 samples of 10 categories.
-We follow the training and validation split in \citep{li2017deeper} and evaluate the model according to the ``leave-one-out'' protocol \citep{li2019episodic,carlucci2019domain}.
-We also evaluate our method on the \textit{Rotated MNIST} and \textit{Fashion-MNIST} datasets following \cite{piratla2020efficient}, where the images are rotated by different angles as different domains.
-We use the subsets with rotation angles from $15^\circ$ to $75^\circ$ in intervals of $15^\circ$ as five source domains, and images rotated by $0^\circ$ and $90^\circ$ as the target domains.
+\textit{PACS} \citep{li2017deeper} consists of 7 classes and 4 domains: Photo, Art painting, Cartoon, and Sketch with 9,991 samples. \textit{VLCS} \citep{fang2013video} consists of 5 classes from 4 different datasets: Pascal, LabelMe, Caltech, and SUN with 10,729 samples. \textit{Office-Home} \citep{venkateswara2017deep} contains 15,500 images of 65 categories from 4 domains, i.e., Art, Clipart, Product, and Real-World. \textit{TerraIncognita} \citep{beery2018recognition} has 4 domains and 4 locations: L100, L38, L43, and L46.
+The dataset includes 24,778 samples of 10 categories. {\textit{Mini DomainNet}} \citep{zhou2021domain} is subset of DomainNet \citep{peng2019moment} with 140,000 samples, 4 domains and 126 classes.
+We follow training and validation split in \citep{li2017deeper} and evaluate model according to ``leave-one-out'' protocol \citep{li2019episodic,carlucci2019domain}.
+We also evaluate our method on \textit{Rotated MNIST} and \textit{Fashion-MNIST} following \cite{piratla2020efficient}, where images are rotated by different angles as different domains.
+We use subsets with rotation angles from $15^\circ$ to $75^\circ$ in intervals of $15^\circ$ as 5 source domains, images rotated by $0^\circ$ and $90^\circ$ as target domains.

+\textbf{Implementation details.} We utilize ResNet-18 for all our experiments and ablation studies and report the accuracies on ResNet-50 for comparison as well.
+We evaluate the method on the online test-time domain generalization setting \citep{iwasawa2021test}, we increment the target data iteratively and keep updating and evaluating the model.
+When we report an ERM baseline, it means we directly evaluate the source-trained model without any adjustment at test time \citep{gulrajani2020search}.
+Backbones are pretrained on ImageNet, like previous work.
+We also report two additional baselines: ``hard pseudo label'' is obtained using the $argmax$ of model predictions and ``soft pseudo label'' which are defined in implementation details.
+Optimization with soft pseudo-labeling is similar to entropy minimization.